xabbu42/Master/arbeit.md

 longer are always part of the same subformula $□C$.
 Also similar to the $(Cut)$ rule, we add correspondance between negative and positive occurrances of $□$ symbols.

+With the following lemmas and theorems we will establish a constructive proof for $G3s + (□Cut) ⊢ Γ ⊃ Δ ⇒ G3s + (Cut) ⊢ Γ ⊃ Δ ⇒
+G3s ⊢ Γ ⊃ Δ$.
+Moreover there will be corollaries showing that the constructions do not introduce prehistoric loops in the global sense given above.
+By lemma \ref{prehist} the global definition \ref{global}
+and the original local definition \ref{local} are equivalent in G3s and therefore the G3s proof for $Γ ⊃ Δ$ will be prehistoric loop free by the original definition if the proof in G3s + $(□Cut)$ was prehistoric loop free.

 It is important to note, that all the following corollaries are not restricted to the annotations $an_T$ of the proofs $𝒯 = (T, R)$ given